 Your Ultimate Guide to Disneyland Paris: Is It Worth A Day Trip?

-After living in Paris for four years, I finally took my first day trip to Disneyland Paris – and I was pleasantly surprised how much I enjoyed it, knowing that I had already been to the flagship location of the worldwide beloved theme park in Orlando, Florida.
+After living in Paris for five years, I finally took my first day trip to Disneyland Paris – and I was pleasantly surprised how much I enjoyed it, knowing that I had already been to the flagship location of the worldwide beloved theme park in Orlando, Florida.

 View of Sleeping Beauty’s castle in Disneyland Paris; September 2025

 Disneyland Paris is quaint, cute, and a sized-to-scale version of the classic Disney World in Orlando.
-However, for those who have already been the iconic park elsewhere in the world, such as Disneyland Tokyo or Anaheim, it begs the question – is a day trip to Disneyland Paris even worth it?
+However, for those who have already been the iconic park elsewhere in the world, such as Disneyland Tokyo or Anaheim, it begs the question – is a day trip to Disneyland Paris worth it?

 I’m going to provide an in-depth guide, with my knowledge of being an American living in Paris having already been to Disney World in Orlando – on everything you’ll need to know for a day trip to Disneyland Paris, and whether or not it’s worth the adventure.